tox123/more_math.py/README.md

 regular math).

 ##Origins##
-While in late tweens (about 13) he created this as soon as he started learning Python.
+While in late teens he created this as soon as he started learning Python.

 ###see also###
 ************